 Botany observation and artistically done field notes:

 A large part of getting to know the natural world is learning to really observe it.
 We will use various techniques to observe plants carefully, including drawing, journaling, and shared observations.
+To help with observation, there will be a significant artistic component to the observation journal.

 Finally, it is important to be respectful and safe during our fieldwork: